ReagentX/imessage-exporter/imessage-exporter/README.md

 #### Browser Automation

 There are several `chomedriver` wrappers for Rust.
 The ones that use async make this binary too large (over `10mb`) and have too many dependencies.
-The sync implmentation in the `headless-chrome` crate works, but [times out](https://github.com/atroche/rust-headless-chrome/issues/319) when generating large `PDF`s, even with an extreme timeout.
+The sync implementation in the `headless-chrome` crate works, but [times out](https://github.com/atroche/rust-headless-chrome/issues/319) when generating large `PDF`s, even with an extreme timeout.